ElevenfiftyAcademy/wd-styleguide/styleguide.md

 Semicolons are your choice but stick with said choice.
 Use them or don't; *consistency* is the important thing.

 #### **Single vs. double quotes**

 Like semicolons, choose one and stick to it.
 ***However***, note that specific contexts (like JSX) may have their own rules, which should take precedence.

 #### **Indentation**

 Use two *or* four spaces.
 Note: **spaces**.
 I.e. not tabs.
 (VS Code should come configured for this already.)
 Again, you must pick one (2 or 4) and be consistent.

+#### **Line length**

+The traditional line length for most languages is 80 characters.
+Although modern monitors often provide for more than this, 80 is a good default especially in an environment when you will be sharing your screen and potentially enlarging your coding font.

 #### **Brace positioning**